Ann Oliver’s Cremè Caramel click on the image for the recipe

 The transition from simple café to restaurant and to acclaim was rapid…much, to the great and generous encouragement of the local restaurant industry and in 1989, a self-taught cook, she was awarded the Adelaide Advertiser’s ‘chef of the year’.
 The recognition continued both in Australia and overseas and her restaurant enjoyed a period of great acclaim until she closed it in 1992.

-Oliver’s resume is a long list of culinary achievements including doing estage in 3 Michelin starred restaurants, working twice with the legendary late Chef Paul Prudhomme at K-Paul’s Louisiana Kitchen…all some 30 years ago.
+Oliver’s biography is a long list of culinary achievements including doing estage in 3 Michelin starred restaurants, working twice with the legendary late Chef Paul Prudhomme at K-Paul’s Louisiana Kitchen…all some 30 years ago.

-In her long culinary career that now spans almost 40 years, Oliver has developed a highly-respected reputation for matching wine and food.
+In her long culinary career that now spans years, Oliver has developed a highly-respected reputation for matching wine and food.
 Her love of Champagne has seen a long collaboration with the celebrated Champagne expert Kaaren Palmer, and now, Oliver would have cooked more menus for Champagne than any other chef in Australia.
 In 1983, her first Champagne menu, was for Jean-Claude Rouzard, the owner of Roederer Champagne and it was the same Jean-Claude Rouzard that recommended her to Chef Gerard Boyer, then the acclaimed three starred head of Les Crayeres, Reims, France.

 Oliver has also worked extensively overseas in particular, China mainland in Shanghai and Chengdu.